mrochelle23/Bank-Account/README.md

 2. Different account number
 3. Different amounts deposited
 4. Different amounts withdrawn
+5. Have at least one user that withdraws too much and is charged a $10 fee and prints an Insuffient funds message

 ## Strech Challenge Solutions
+This creates two new users who are all depositing different amounts, withdrawing amounts and
 ```python
 class BankAccount:
     def __init__(self, full_name, account_number):